FEniCS/web/conference/pages_2024/proceedings.md

-* Contributions must use and follow the [SpringerBrief LaTeX template](https://www.springer.com/gp/authors-editors/book-authors-editors/your-publication-journey/manuscript-preparation) (following book chapter) and be 6-10 pages including references.
+* Contributions must use and follow the [SpringerBrief LaTeX template](https://www.springer.com/gp/authors-editors/book-authors-editors/your-publication-journey/manuscript-preparation) (LaTeX template for contributed works `author/` directory) and be 6-10 pages including references.
 Initial submissions should be made in PDF format.
   Authors will be invited to submitted original images and files if accepted in a single `.zip` or `.tar.gz` archive without a directory hierarchy.

 * All chapters are expected to be accompanied by code released under an [open source initiative](https://opensource.org) approved license and uploaded to